• Home

 • 150 g granulated sugar

-• 100 g sweetened condensed milk or 30% fat heavy cream
+• 100 g sweetened condensed milk or heavy cream with 30% fat

-• 150 g white chocolate milk chocolate, or dark chocolate of your choice .
-Use a good quality couverture chocolate with 55% to 64% cocoa content (Cacao Barry or Valrhona are the best)
+• 150 g white, milk, or dark chocolate of your choice ; Use a high-quality couverture chocolate with 55% to 64% cocoa content.
+Brands such as Valrhona or Cacao Barry are recommended.

-• 5 g of fat-soluble or water-soluble food coloring preferably powder.
-Depending on the desired color intensity, 2 to 3 g (0.07 to 0.11 oz) may be sufficient.
-To be used with white chocolate for a colored glaze.
+• 5 g food coloring powdered or gel.
+Depending on the desired color intensity 2 to 3 g (0.07 to 0.11 oz) may be sufficient.

 PREPARATION